samsniderheld/simulated_agents/README.md

     pip install git+https://github.com/xhinker/sd_embed.git@main
     ```

-## LLM Configuration
+## API Configurations

-Before running the agents, you need to configure the language model settings.
-Set your OpenAI API key as an environment variable.
+Before running the agents, you need to configure the your APIs.
+Here is the OpenAI Example.

 1. Obtain your OpenAI API key from the [OpenAI website](https://beta.openai.com/signup/).